 The papers of Robert S. Saunders contain his autobiography, written in six notebooks, chronicling his life as a migratory laborer and union organizer during the 1930s and 40s.
-The autobiography contains narratives of living conditions in hobo camps, and Saunders's efforts to recruit members for the Socialist Party in the Midwest.
+The autobiography includes narratives of living conditions in hobo camps and Saunders's efforts to recruit members for the Socialist Party in the Midwest.

 Dorothy Schneider Papers, 1921-1995 (S0982)

 43 cubic feet